Vitafusion SleepWell Review

 I remember waking up a few hours later and going to the bathroom.
 I was still half asleep and kind of stumbled out of the bedroom in a daze.

-I went back to sleep almost instantly and then woke up seven and a half hours after first falling asleep.
-That’s the ideal amount of sleep for me, so I was quite happy about that.
+When I made it back to bed, I went back to sleep almost instantly and then woke up seven and a half hours after first falling asleep.
+That’s an ideal amount of sleep for me, so I was quite happy about that.

 Some grogginess in the morning